 Results without controlling for country fixed effects

 Before discussing the main regression results, we first report results without controlling for source and host country fixed effects (FEs) (but retaining year FEs), as several papers applying the KK model exclude country FEs.
 For example, Blonigen, Davies and Head (2003) report that including country FEs leaves their results unchanged, whereas Davies (2008), Bergstrand and Egger (2013), and Stack, Ravishankar and Pentecost (2015) do not consider country FEs in their regressions.
 Our results without country FEs are presented in Table 5.

-Estimated coefficients from OLS and Tobit are considerably larger than from PPML and LH because the latter two estimation methods assume an exponential function rather than a linear function of the dependent variable.
-PPML and LH models are in log-log form and produce coefficients of reasonable size, whereas OLS and Tobit are in levels form.
 We include in our paper the OLS and Tobit results for comparison only because the original applications of the KK model in Carr et al. (2001) and Blonigen et al. (2003), inter alia, used these estimation methods.
-Although not shown in the tables of results, the quantitative marginal effects from alternative estimation methods are considerably different, even between PPML and LH.
-Hence, in the discussion we focus mainly on the direction of impact and level of statistical significance.

 As can be seen from Table 5, the sum of the host and source countries’ GDPs (SumGDP) positively affects FDI in all equations, which supports the KK model’s predictions for horizontal FDI.
 The effect of the square of GDP differences (GDPdif_sq) on horizontal FDI is negative, as predicted, but is not statistically significant when estimated by PPML and LH (for the amount equation), in contrast to the significant effects for OLS and Tobit.
 However, GDPdif_sq does have a significant negative effect in the participation equation for LH.